dataclasses — Data Classes

 dataclasses.replace(obj, /, **changes)

 Creates a new object of the same type as obj, replacing fields with values from changes.
 If obj is not a Data Class, raises TypeError.
-If values in changes do not specify fields, raises TypeError.
+If keys in changes are not field names of the given dataclass, raises TypeError.

 The newly returned object is created by calling the __init__() method of the dataclass.
 This ensures that __post_init__(), if present, is also called.